Skip to main content

 Stream Names

 As in other pub-sub systems, streams in GDN are named channels for transmitting messages from producers to consumers.
-Stream names are URLs that have a well-defined structure:
+Stream names are URLs with a well-defined structure:

 persistent://tenant/fabric/stream-name